Monitoring at Scale: A Guide to Setting Up Laravel Nightwatch

 composer require laravel/nightwatch

 Next, authenticate your application.
-You must retrieve your unique API token from the .env file.
+You must retrieve your unique API token from the dashboard and add it to your .env file.
 This token allows the agent to securely transmit data to your specific organization.

 NIGHTWATCH_TOKEN=your_unique_token_here